tonycknight/nomoretrolls/README.md

 # Configuration

-**Work in progress!
-This is not sufficiently secure for a production environment.
-Please make sure this is in a secure folder!**
+** :warning: Work in progress!
+This is not sufficiently secure for a production environment!**

 ```json
 {